Wild Guitar

 Wild Guitar is a 1962 American comedy-drama musical film directed by Ray Dennis Steckler and starring Arch Hall Jr., Arch Hall Sr. (credited as William Watters), Ray Dennis Steckler (credited as Cash Flagg), and Nancy Czar.
 The screenplay was written by Hall Sr. (as Nicholas Merriwether), Joe Thomas, and Bob Wehling.
-The film was produced by Hall Sr. The film was targeted towards the drive-in market, and is generally regarded as a B-movie, but has become infamous as part of a series of films made by Arch Hall Sr., which starred his son, Arch Hall Jr.
+The film was produced by Hall Sr. It was one of a series of low-budget films produced in the early 1960s by Hall Sr., with his son Hall Jr. as the male star.